n7on/docker-internals/README.md

 ## Docker Runtime
 Docker Engine runs a daemon called containerd, which will provide a service that can be used for managing Docker containers.
 Such as starting, stopping or pulling images.
 This service is used by the Docker Client executable `docker`.
 Normally the client connects to containerd using the Docker UNIX socket file descriptor `/var/run/docker.sock`.
 When a container is started, an executable path within image is provided from client.
 And Docker uses a Docker Runtime called `runc` to isolate the process using namespaces, mount `/dev` & `/sys` filesystems, change root of filesystem using `pivot_root` and so forth.
 For example, `docker run -it nginx bash` will connect to containerd and send command to run `bash` in `nginx:latest` image filesystem.
 Containerd will use `runc` to execute bash.
-And because of `-it` flags, it will provide the `docker` client with a reverse shell to the `bash` process.
+And because of `-it` flags, a shared `TTY` device will be created in host that has `STDIN`, `STDOUT` & `STDERR` from bash connected to it.
+And it's `TTY` will be redirected by `containerd` to `docker` client, basically as a reverse shell.

 ## Filesystem
 Root filesystems are part of an image and contains the executables needed together with all it's dependencies (userland).
 When an executable on this root filesystem runs in the Docker Runtime, it's called a container.
 It's a perfectly normal process but it's isolated from the rest of the system using kernel features listed above.
-The filesystem used by Docker is called `overlay`, and it's just like the image format based upon layers.
+The filesystem used by Docker is a union filesystem called `overlay`, and it's just like the image format based upon layers.
 The top layer is where the container can make changes, and the layers below belong to the image which is immutable.
 So same image can be shared by multiple containers.

 This introduction will not dig any further into the filesystem though.
 Images will be flattened and written to current filesystem to simplify in order to make other concepts more transparent.